ivan-davy/XGD-MLC/README.md

 Clone the software, place it wherever you like.
 Now, you will need a dataset.
 Here's the one I acquired using the XGD (several thousand spectra -- it took... hours and hours) and used during development and testing:

 With this dataset, you will be able to work with Na22, Co60, Cs137, Eu152 and Am241 (the latter two are the tricky ones, you will see why).
 Extract the files from the archive into the program's root directory.
 After that, you can either configure various parameters via config/settings.py file, or straight up start up the program via the terminal (or your preferred IDE) and use supported modifiers there to change classification parameters.
-Here's what CLI can handle:
+Here's what CLI can process:

 # TABLE